-The words it and there are used as dummy subjects to fill the slot of subject in sentences without one.
+The words it and there are used as dummy subjects in English to fill the slot of subject in sentences without one.
 Dummy subjects help introduce weather, time, and date references, and situations in general.

 - It’s raining.